-Course Outline Manicuring
+Manicuring Course Outline

-100 Hour Program Currently not enrolling
+Currently not enrolling

-Description: The manicuring program educates students on the care of the hands, nails and feet, including; skin and nail disorders, sanitation, hand, arm, foot and leg massage techniques, and the basics of artificial nail services.
+Description: The manicuring program educates students on the care of the hands, nails, and feet.
+This education includes; skin and nail disorders, sanitation, hand, arm, foot, and leg massage techniques, and the basics of artificial nail services.
 This program is measured in clock hours where the student receives one clock hour for every hour completed in class.